Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 For a typical UK SME, the right priority order is:

-2. Yell — UK's flagship, mandatory
+- Yell.
+The UK's flagship, mandatory.

 For a hospitality business in a tourist-heavy UK city, swap #3 and #4: Yelp UK before Bing Places.